Vishnu-Sivaraj/CSN8010_Practical-Lab-2/README.md

 ---

-## 🧠 Workshop Integration
+## 🧠 Peer review talking points

 Key insights from peer-reviewed workshops were incorporated:

-- **Performance Metrics**: Importance of MAE and MAPE for regression; recall and ROC-AUC for classification framing
+- **Performance Metrics**: Importance of MAE and MAPE for regression
 - **KNN**: Bias-variance tradeoff and sensitivity to feature scaling
 - **Logistic Regression**: Value of interpretable coefficients and calibrated probabilities